Homemade Cake Pops

 The difference between these cake pops and others you may have tried is that these are 100% homemade.
 There’s no box cake mix or canned frosting, which results in a totally unique cake pop experience.
 You can actually TASTE the homemade.
 The love, the passion, and the care that goes into creating each adorable pop.

-So anyway!
 I first began making homemade cake pops when I wrote Sally’s Candy Addiction.
 In fact, this recipe is published in the book!
 I want to share it on the blog as well because I’ve gotten lots of questions about making from-scratch cake pops.

 Today we’ll go over all my tips, tricks, and secrets to crafting the peeeeerfect pop as well as the homemade vanilla cake and vanilla buttercream used inside.
 There’s lots of ground to cover so let’s pop right to it.
 (Can’t stop with my nerdiness right now.)